adimosh/IX.StandardExtensions/FrameworkVersionsSupport.md

 NuGet packages for frameworks that have ended support are marked obsolete.
 If you find one that is not marked obsolete, please let me know by opening an issue here.

+For every version of the below framework versions that become unsupported, the next release of any library in the framework will remove support for it.

 ## .NET Version lifecycle

 ### Symbols legend